s-sandra/finding-fun-fredericksburg/README.md

 ## Interface Description

-Finding Fun in Fredericksburg is a travel website devoted to providing tourists and residents with information about various locations to visit in the Fredericksburg area.
+Finding Fun in Fredericksburg is a travel website devoted to providing tourists and residents with information about various locations to visit in the Fredericksburg, Virginia area.
 It allows all users to search for destinations according to category(ies) (entertainment, food and shopping), and examine the address, average rating and individual reviews of each search result.

 ### Food